Anton van den Wyngaerde: Life

 Between 1558 and 1559 he visited England, perhaps more than once, and made views of places that Philip II had visited in 1555 when he had travelled thence to wed Mary I of England.
 These views included Dover and London, as well as the palaces of Greenwich, Hampton Court, Oatlands, and Richmond.
 The original of the Panorama of London is in that part of the Sutherland Collection in the Ashmolean Museum, Oxford, and measures 10 feet by 17 inches, in seven sheets.

 Around 1561 or 1562, Anton van den Wyngaerde travelled to Spain where Philip II commissioned him to document all the main towns, and also to decorate the royal palaces with pictures of the Netherlands, Spain, and Italy.

 He decorated the walls of the El Pardo Palace with several city views, and he painted scenery for theatre productions at the royal court.
-Van den Wyngaerde made at least sixty-two views of cities and towns, including Barcelona, València, Zaragoza, Granada, Córdoba, Seville, Toledo, Burgos and Madrid.
-Van den Wyngaerde's picture of Cadiz before it was sacked by the English in 1596 is the only reliable view from that time.
+Van den Wyngaerde made at least sixty-two views of cities and towns, including Barcelona, Valencia, Zaragoza, Granada, Córdoba, Seville, Toledo, Burgos and Madrid.
+Van den Wyngaerde's picture of Cádiz before it was sacked by the English in 1596 is the only reliable view from that time.
 He drew the first known detailed picture of Gibraltar.

 His main task was to make paintings of the many cities in Philip's kingdom on the walls of the Royal Palace of Madrid.

 These were lost in a fire of 1727 that destroyed the palace, but many of his preparatory drawings survived.

 Van de Wyngaerde once said, "Among all the joys that the delightful and ingenious art of painting has to offer, there is not one that I hold in higher esteem than the representation of cities."
 His last dated work was a panorama of Zamora in Spain from 1570.

 He died in Madrid in 1571.
 He received little recognition during or after his life, and his work was rediscovered only in the late 1800s.